NLESC-JCER/run-cpp-on-web/react/README.md

 const [initial_guess, setGuess] = React.useState(-4);
 ```

 The argument of the `useState` function is the initial value.
-The `tolerance` variable contains the current value for tolerance and `setTolerance` is a function to set tolerance to a new value.
-The same logic is also used for initial_guess variable.
+The `tolerance` variable contains the current value for tolerance and `setTolerance` is a function to set the `tolerance` to a new value.
+The same logic is also used for the `initial_guess` variable.

 The input tag in the form will call the `onChange` function with a event object.
 We need to extract the user input from the event and pass it to `setTolerance` or `setGuess`.
 The value should be a number, so we use `Number()` to cast the string from the
 event to a number.